ls1intum/thesis-template-typst/README.md

 3. Click on "File" on the top left menu, then "Upload File".
 4. Select all .typ and .bib files along with the figures provided in this template repository.

+> [!Note]
-**Note:** You can select multiple files to import.
+> You can select multiple files to import.
 The editor will import and arrange all the files accordingly.
-Always ensure you have all the necessary .typ, .bib, and figures files you need for your document.
+Always ensure you have all the necessary `.typ`, `.bib`, and figures files you need for your document.

 ## Working with VS Code
 If you prefer to have a more integrated experience with your favorite code editor, you can use the Typst VS Code extension.
 The extension provides syntax highlighting, autocompletion, and error checking for Typst files.
 You can install the extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=nvarner.typst-lsp).